-These fellowships are residential.
-As such, fellows are required to be at Princeton during the term of their appointment, devoting their time to research and writing.
+Selected candidates will be required to be in residence in Princeton or the local vicinity, or demonstrate to the program’s satisfaction the ability to be on campus on a daily basis and on short notice in order to fulfill responsibilities relating to in-person participation, devoting their time to research and writing.
 They are expected to participate in Hellenic Studies activities and the intellectual life of the University, and are encouraged to meet colleagues in their respective academic disciplines.
 During the fall term, fellows offer a lecture organized by the Seeger Center.
 They enjoy full access to the University's libraries, archival, and computing resources.
 They are provided shared workspace at the Hellenic Studies office, as well as access to the Hellenic Studies Reading Room in the University Library.
 No secretarial services or office supplies are provided.
 Computing support is available through the University’s Office of Information Technology.

 The Executive Committee of the Seeger Center for Hellenic Studies awards postdoctoral fellowships on the basis of several criteria: